MIRI MRS Spectroscopy of a Late M Star

 See also: MIRI Medium Resolution Spectroscopy

-The MRS on MIRI offers medium spectral resolution (R ~ 3,000) over roughly the wavelength range 5–28 μms, so the MRS is chosen for this observing program.
+The MRS on MIRI offers medium spectral resolution (R ~ 3,000) over the mid-IR wavelength range, so the MRS is chosen for this observing program.

 Step 2 - Pick wavelength setting(s)

-The entire 5–28 μm spectrum of a late M-type star is desired, as there are potentially interesting molecular lines (e.g., of H2O) in each of the 12 bands of the MRS. The range of 5–19 μm wavelengths (the wavelength range over which H2O absorption was found by Cushing et al. 2006 and Mainzer et al. 2007) is covered by all 3 grating settings of MRS channels 1–3 and the short grating setting for MRS channel 4.
-An MRS observation at one grating setting obtains spectra at that grating setting in all 4 MRS channels.
-So all 3 grating settings are desired—short, medium, and long.
+The entire mid-IR spectrum of a late M-type star is desired, as there are potentially interesting molecular lines (e.g., of H2O) in each of the 12 bands of the MRS. The range of 5–19 μm wavelengths (the wavelength range over which H2O absorption was found by Cushing et al. 2006 and Mainzer et al. 2007) is covered by all 3 grating settings of MRS channels 1–3 and the SHORT grating setting for MRS channel 4.
+An MRS observation at one grating setting obtains spectra at that grating setting in all four MRS channels.
+So all three grating settings are desired—SHORT, MEDIUM, and LONG.

 Step 3 - Determine whether you should choose simultaneous imaging with the MIRI Imager